logo elektroda

 Log in, to see the code

 This time we used our multi-platform IoT firmware supporting over 32 platforms for this process, although the driver only runs on ESP32.
 We simply completed the integration of the indicated library.
-It went quickly and smoothly - we only needed to add to our build script passing two Kconfig settings to the sdkconfig file (our system fully automates the build process with ESP-IDF):
+It went quickly and smoothly - we only needed to add to our build script to pass two Kconfig settings to the sdkconfig file (our system fully automates the build process with ESP-IDF):

 Code: Ini